trufflesuite/trufflesuite.github.io/_harp/public/docs/getting_started/contracts.md

 This contract has three methods aside from the constructor (`sendCoin`, `getBalanceInEth`, and `getBalance`).
 All three methods can be executed as either a transaction or a call.

-Now let's look at the Javascript object called `MetaCoin` provided for us by Truffle and Ether Pudding, made available within our frontend:
+Now let's look at the Javascript object called `MetaCoin` provided for us by Truffle and Truffle Artifactor, made available within our frontend:

 ```javascript
 // Print the deployed version of MetaCoin